arcus-azure/arcus.security/docs/features/secrets/general.md

 # Caching Secrets
 Some secret providers recommend to cache secrets for a while to avoid hitting the service limitations.

-We provide a `CachedSecretProvider` which allows them to be cached in memory for a certain amount of time.
+We provide a `CachedSecretProvider` which allows the secrets to be cached in memory for a certain amount of time.

 ```csharp
 var cachedSecretProvider = new CachedSecretProvider(secretProvider);